-After a silent year, where we are more grateful than ever to live in this safe part of the world, we are now looking forward to what the next years will bring.
+After a silent 1,5 year, we are more grateful than ever to live in this safe part of the world.

 We hope you spent the time well on planning where to travel as things now finally seems to turn the right way.

 As ethical animal experiences is more important for many, we will now answer some of the questions we get from our guests.